South Forty-Foot Drain: Third Sluice

 Reports on improvements to the system were produced in 1843 by the surveyor Mr W Lewin and in 1845 by Sir John Rennie.
 Rennie's scheme involved the provision of a catchwater drain to collect water draining from the higher ground to the west before it entered the fenlands, but an Act of Parliament to authorise its construction was defeated, and so in 1846 a report by Mr W Cubit which proposed improvements to the existing infrastructure was accepted by the Commissioners.
 A new Black Sluice, including a 20 ft wide navigation lock, was constructed to the south of the original one, with the cill level 6 ft lower, which enabled the gradient of the South Forty-Foot Drain to be increased to 3 inches per mile (5 cm/km).
 Many of the tributary drains were also improved.
 1846 also marked the beginning of the use of steam engines for pumping.
 Ten years later, a map covering 18000 acre of the Black Sluice area showed nine steam-powered and eight wind-powered drainage engines in use.

-The River Witham Outfall Improvement Act 1880 authorised further improvements to the mouth of the Witham, to which the Black Sluice Commissioners contributed £65,000.
+The River Witham Outfall Improvement Act 1880 (43 & 44 Vict. c. cliii) authorised further improvements to the mouth of the Witham, to which the Black Sluice Commissioners contributed £65,000.
 This work led to a further drop of 4 ft in the low water level at the Black Sluice.
 Oil and paraffin engines began to replace steam and wind engines from 1910, and by 1935 there were 15 such engines pumping water into the South Forty-Foot Drain.
 The passing of the Land Drainage Act 1930 resulted in the Commissioners being replaced by the Black Sluice Internal Drainage Board, while responsibility for the rivers in the area passed to the Witham and Steeping Rivers Catchment Board.
 With war imminent, the Rivers Board took over the Black Sluice and the South Forty-Foot Drain in 1939, and although progress was interrupted by the Second World War, a £374,000 scheme to construct the Black Sluice pumping station and to widen 11 mi of the drain from Boston to Donington Bridge was completed in 1946.
 The pumping station contained three 100 in pumps, each powered by a 900 hp 5-cylinder vertical diesel engine manufactured by Ruston.